orbforge/orb-docs/docs/setup-sensor/firewalla.md

 If the Orb container fails to start:

-- Check container status: `docker ps -a`
+- Check container status: `sudo docker-compose ps`
-- View container logs: `docker logs orb-sensor`
+- View container logs: `sudo docker-compose logs orb-docker`
 - Ensure no other services are using the required ports

 ### Orb Sensor Not Being Detected